dheerajshenoy/dodo/USAGE.md

 * Use `n` and `N` to jump forward and backward between matches.

+* To cancel the current search and clear all the search matches, **search for an empty string**.

 # Annotations

 * Select the annotations tool from `Tools`